 You may have heard of some of the places mentioned on this list; what they all have in common is the fact that only a tiny proportion of international tourists find their way to them.

-So if you’re looking for off-the-beaten-trail things to do in Chile, then read on for my top ten places to visit in northern Chile.
+So if you’re looking for interesting and truly off-the-beaten-trail things to do, then read on for my top ten places to visit in northern Chile.